File

 Context

-source augments events with helpful
+By default, the file source augments events with helpful

 context keys.